Light sheet fluorescence microscopy: Basic setup

 In this type of microscopy, the illumination is done perpendicularly to the direction of observation (see schematic image at the top of the article).
 The expanded beam of a laser is focused in only one direction by a cylindrical lens, or by a combination of a cylindrical lens and a microscope objective as the latter is available in better optical quality and with higher numerical aperture than the first.
-This way a thin sheet of light or lightsheet is created in the focal region that can be used to excite fluorescence only in a thin slice (usually a few micrometers thin) of the sample.
+This way a thin sheet of light or light-sheet is created in the focal region that can be used to excite fluorescence only in a thin slice (usually a few micrometers thin) of the sample.

-The fluorescence light emitted from the lightsheet is then collected perpendicularly with a standard microscope objective and projected onto an imaging sensor (usually a CCD, electron-multiplying CCD or CMOS camera).
-In order to let enough space for the excitation optics/lightsheet an observation objective with high working distance is used.
-In most light sheet fluorescence microscopes the detection objective and sometimes also the excitation objective are fully immersed in the sample buffer, so usually the sample and excitation/detection optics are embedded into a buffer-filled sample chamber, which can also be used to control the environmental conditions (temperature, carbon dioxide level ...) during the measurement.
-The sample mounting in light sheet fluorescence microscopy is described below in more detail.
+The fluorescence light emitted from the light-sheet is then collected perpendicularly with a standard microscope objective and projected onto an imaging sensor (usually a CCD, electron-multiplying CCD or CMOS camera).
+In order to let enough space for the excitation optics/light-sheet an observation objective with high working distance is used.
+In most light-sheet fluorescence microscopes the detection objective and sometimes also the excitation objective are fully immersed in the sample buffer, so usually the sample and excitation/detection optics are embedded into a buffer-filled sample chamber, which can also be used to control the environmental conditions (temperature, carbon dioxide level ...) during the measurement.
+The sample mounting in light-sheet fluorescence microscopy is described below in more detail.

-As both the excitation lightsheet and the focal plane of the detection optics have to coincide to form an image, focusing different parts of the sample can not be done by translating the detection objective, but usually the whole sample is translated and rotated instead.
+As both the excitation light-sheet and the focal plane of the detection optics have to coincide to form an image, focusing different parts of the sample can not be done by translating the detection objective, but usually the whole sample is translated and rotated instead.